-10 myths about the coronavirus, including a link to meat-eating and imported packages
+13 bogus claims about the coronavirus, including a fake coconut-oil cure and a false link to imported packages

 - Shutterstock/Amarita

-It’s true that garlic contains organosulfur compounds that may help keep our hearts, heads, and guts running smoothly, and might even help prevent or fight cancer.
+It’s true that garlic contains organosulfur compounds that may help keep our hearts, heads, and guts running smoothly and might even help prevent or fight cancer.

-The WHO also said that garlic “may have some antimicrobial properties,” but there’s no reason to believe it may ward off the coronavirus, and sesame oil (either applied topically or ingested) won’t kill the virus either.
+The WHO also said garlic “may have some antimicrobial properties,” but there’s no reason to believe it can ward off the coronavirus, and sesame oil (either applied topically or ingested) won’t kill the virus either.

 Rinsing your nose with saline or gurgling mouthwash will not prevent the spread of the coronavirus.